ACB-Bible/BibleDB/Documentation/Table of Contents.md

 <br>
 * ***HTML Folder:*** -
 <br>
 * ***Javascript Folder***
-    1. *lz-string Folder*
+    1. FunctioWithOptionalArguments.md
-        * lz-string-module.js - A Javascript file that contains the lz-string module for compressing and decompressing files.
-        * lz-stringForBrowser.md - A Javascript syntax example of how to use the lz-string-module to compress and decompress files in the browser.
-    2.  *ServiceWorker Folder*
-        * Cache.md - A file that lists the differences between all the browser cache storage types.
-    3. DeclareFunctioWithOptionalArguments.md - A Javascripot syntax example of how to declare a function with optional arguments with default values.
+    Javascript syntax example of how to declare a function with optional arguments and default argument values.

 ---